Secondary-progressive multiple sclerosis (SPMS) is a form of multiple sclerosis. It’s considered the next stage after relapsing-remitting MS (RRMS).

-MS is a progressive autoimmune disease that comes in different forms and affects patients differently.
-According to Johns Hopkins Medicine, about 90 percent of all patients have RRMS.
-This is the earliest stage of MS.
+MS is a chronic autoimmune disease that comes in different forms and affects people differently.
+According to Johns Hopkins Medicine, about 90 percent of those with MS are initially diagnosed with RRMS.

 - numbness or tingling